tinganho/balanced-storage/README.md

 }
 ```

 The `eventCallbacks` above is hashmap of a list of callbacks for each event.
 We register new events with the `register` method and unregister them with the `unregister` method.
 We can emit a new event with the `emit` method.
-The property `eventCallbacks` is a potential leaking resource storage, because it can hold callbacks on events and a developer might forgot to unregister some of those events when no longer needed.
+The property `eventCallbacks` is a potential leaking resource storage, because it can hold callbacks on events and a developer might forgot to unregister.
 Though the essentials here, is the `register` and `unregister` methods.
 Because their role is to register and unregister events.
 This leads us to think, can we somehow require a user who calls `register` always call `unregister`?
 If possible, we would prevent having any memory leaks.
 Let us answer this question later, and begin with annotating them first.

 ## Method Classification